PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 the pair's effective multiplicity.
 Move the efficiency fixture to the full explicit policy, validate sequentially, commit and push only, and do not create or reopen a pull request.

+## Explicit late layout/mean/SPP/gather/constant-fold/cast orchestration: completed state

+The characterized parent now delegates to `passes/late_layout_mean_spp_gather_constant_cast_orchestration.py`.
+A frozen `LateLayoutMeanSPPGatherConstantCastContext` contains the main ModelIR, its optional layout state, and session diagnostics.
+The module exposes a five-ID required sequence and a six-ID full sequence.
+The full policy prepends layout- transpose cleanup; both policies then run mean/MUL/ADD/CONV layout cleanup, SPP cleanup, transpose-gather-axis cleanup, constant-input folding, and redundant-cast cleanup in the original order.

+Each builder creates one fresh `ModelIRPassStateScope`.
+It constructs the optional layout invocation and three fixed direct invocations locally, then composes `build_constant_fold_cast_invocations` with that exact external scope.
+All effective invocations therefore share the same ModelIR, layout state, diagnostics, and scope.
+The phase runner selects and validates the complete expected five- or six-ID sequence before executing it.

+The historical parent helper keeps its required keyword-only policy and is now a one-line delegate to a frozen main-model context.
+Its sole caller continues to forward `optimize_layout_transpose_chains`, and both outer boundaries are unchanged.
+The extraction removed the last lowerer caller of the standalone constant-fold/cast helper, so that dead helper, its context, and both imports were removed.
+Constant-fold/cast remains one reusable child builder shared by this parent and the very-late normalization parent.

+Architecture accounting replaces four direct owner calls and the standalone two-ID child accounting with the six full parent IDs.
+The effective ordered total remains 120, and constant-fold/cast remains represented twice across its two parent compositions.
+The efficiency fixture now calls the explicit full policy and still observes one graph-index build and nine diagnostics events.

+Sequential validation completed as follows:

+- focused late parent, constant-fold/cast child, and ordered architecture:
+  `267 passed in 18.21s`;
+- pass-efficiency: `30 passed in 0.54s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.24s` (`32` plus `11`);
+- targeted Ruff, formatting, Python compilation, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, optional policy, runtime order, caller multiplicity, boundaries, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, characterize the smaller positional `_run_singleton_consecutive_reshape_pass_cluster`.
+Freeze its three owner contracts, fresh target-specific scope, both main-model callers, conditional fallback caller, target/layout forms, and every boundary before extraction.
+Validate sequentially, keep real-model conversion minimal, make separate characterization and implementation checkpoints, commit and push only, and do not create or reopen a pull request.